Skip to main content Skip to local navigation

 Course codeCourse NameCourse Description

 ENVS 1100The land we're on: Treaties, Art and Environment This course introduces students to historical and current ideas about land, with an emphasis on Indigenous perspectives.
 Through analysis of art and media art, students will engage critical approaches by scholars, activists and creatives who challenge dominant modes of power.
-Students will gain an understanding of treaty relations across Canada, build media analysis skills, and communication skills.
+Students will gain an understanding of treaty relations across Canada, build media analysis skills, and communication skills

 ENVS 2122Community Arts for Social Change An introduction to community-based creative approaches integral to social change in different historical and cultural contexts.
-These practices and methods are examined in terms of their form, content, production, and reception from interdisciplinary perspectives
+These practices and methods are examined in terms of their form, content, production, and reception from interdisciplinary perspectives.

 ENVS 3230Urban Habitats and Restoration Ecology Explores the theoretical, biophysical and applied dimensions of restoration ecology.
 The course examines the circumstances surrounding policy, design and planning, and implementation of ecological restoration.
 It investigates many approaches (techniques and methods) enhancing the ecological integrity of degraded sites.
 The regional focus of the course is the Greater Toronto bioregion though lessons and experiences will relate to broader issues of ecological restoration.
 This course has extensive off campus field trips.

-ENVS 4350Climate Justice This course is an exploration of climate justice definitions, theory, case studies, and policy implications.
+EU/ENVS 4350Climate Justice This course is an exploration of climate justice definitions, theory, case studies, and policy implications.
 The course is organized around videos, speakers, and field trips (when possible) to provide experiential exposure to practitioners and organizations involved in various aspects of renewable energy development; fossil fuel finance, processing, transport, and policy; migrant resettlement; community-based organizing in marginalized communities and 'sacrifice zones'; and other forms of climate justice activism.

-ENVS 4400Principles of Renewable Energy: Theory, Policy, and Practice The course is designed to provide students with a critical understanding of key renewable energy options for electricity generation, heating and cooling of buildings and transportation.
+EU/ENVS 4400Principles of Renewable Energy: Theory, Policy, and Practice The course is designed to provide students with a critical understanding of key renewable energy options for electricity generation, heating and cooling of buildings and transportation.
 Students will be introduced to a critical analysis of renewable energy as a strategy for climate change mitigation, community empowerment, industrial development, and energy security.

 Las Nubes